Updated 9 May 2017

-Lithium-ion batteries in caravans and motor homes work well for those who free camp, and for lightening overweight RVs.
-All can supply high peak power.
-They can also be used as deep cycle batteries.
-Their chemistry and working is very different from traditional batteries: they are almost a different species.
+Lithium-ion batteries in caravans and motor homes work well for those who free camp.
+They also lighten overweight RVs.
+All supply high peak power yet can also be used as deep cycle batteries.
+Their chemistry and working is very different from traditional batteries.
+They are almost a different species.

 Energy and power are not the same

 Ongoing promotion suggests lithium batteries have more power.
 This does not, however, mean they have more energy.
 Energy enables work to be done.
 Power relates to how fast energy is used.
 For example, the energy needed to start a big 4WD is tiny.
 It’s about that drawn by a 5 watt LED in an hour.
 But that 5 watts is used in a second or two.
 It consequently demands a lot of power.

 Conventional deep cycle batteries are no match for lithium ion’s ability to power such loads.
 But, if weight is no issue, a plus 300 amp hour AGM bank is adequate for RV use.
 It lacks LiFePO4’s potential power, but such power has no value unless needed.
 Why pay for power you don’t need?

 Lithium-ion batteries in caravans and motor homes – battery types

 Lithium cobalt oxide (LiCoO2) batteries store the most energy.
 In 2013 however, one started a fire in a Boeing 787.
 United Airlines reported two more a day or so later, grounding all 787s for a time.
 These fires made headline news.
 The lithium-ion batteries (LiFePO4) in caravans, however, have very different chemistry.

 This LiFePO4 battery is claimed to chargeable good quality two-stage battery chargers, The battery management system (see below) is inbuilt.